1MD048-pemo1065/segmentation-code/README.md

 ## My results

 I trained the U-Net model for 250 epochs using all data published to Studium.
-The dataset split was done based on the PosXXX folder name (folders ending in 09, 10, 19, 20 were chosen as validatiomn set).
+The dataset split was done based on the PosXXX folder name (folders ending in 09, 10, 19, 20 were chosen as validation set).

 The model achieved a Dice score of 95% on the validation set, and 96% on the training set, so overfitting seems to not have been an issue.
 Since the model is quite simple with just 4.4 M parameters, this may also have helped to reduce overfitting.